Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 Are the images positioned prominently and easy to find?
-Always
+Always no images

 Alternative Description